 Barbacoa tacos.
 Photo: Naomi Bishop

 Tequila is maguey’s most famous alcoholic avatar, and pulque perhaps its least well known.
 Somewhere in between lies mezcal.
-Unlike tequila (actually a form of mezcal itself, if we want to get scientific), which can be made only from the blue agave species and in and around the state of Jalisco, mezcal can be distilled from any type of maguey, anywhere, though it is a specialty of the state of Oaxaca.
-Mezcal, like pulque, is enjoying a reborn popularity, this time in the U.S., where cocktail lovers flock to its smoky flavor for added depth in new drinks.
+Unlike tequila (actually a form of mezcal itself, if we want to get scientific), which can be made only from the blue agave species and in and around the state of Jalisco, mezcal can be distilled from any type of maguey, anywhere.
+It is, however, a specialty of the state of Oaxaca.
+Mezcal, like pulque, is enjoying a reborn popularity, this time in the U.S., where cocktail lovers flock to its smoky flavor for added depth in drinks.

 When you sip on mezcal in Mexico, you might follow a minor tradition and pour a sip out, in reverence to Mayahuel, the goddess of the maguey plant and one of the Aztecan fertility goddesses.
 In an odd coincidence—or perhaps a testament to how advanced Aztec knowledge was—the maguey plant was also used to cure syphilis and gonorrhea.
 Its antibiotic properties, which we now know are the reason it worked to heal, were also used to treat wounds and other infections.
 Additional non-food uses of maguey include making it into rope and, even further down the production process, into clothes.